ChrisLally/mcp-server-metamcp/README.md

 ## Credits

+- Inspirations and some code (refactored in this project) from https://github.com/metatool-ai/mcp-server-metamcp
-- Inspirations and some code (refactored in this project) from https://github.com/adamwattis/mcp-proxy-server/
+  - Which had inspirations and some code (refactored in this project) from https://github.com/adamwattis/mcp-proxy-server/